Flight-Free-UK/flight_free_uk_website/source/posts/george-monbiot-how-to-stop-the-planet-burning.html.markdown

 I’ve tried every way I can imagine of reaching people.
 I’ve tried to tell the story 1000 different ways.
 I’ve written so many articles and made so many videos, and each time I’m trying to take a different angle, bring forward new information, show people things that they haven’t seen before, show them in a way that they haven’t been shown before, in the hope that something breaks through.

 The fact of the matter is that there’s no magic formula – there’s no instant cure for this fatal complacency and unconcern.
 You can’t persuade people suddenly to care if they don’t care.

 What you can do is slowly extend the circle of people who are prepared to get involved, and hope that each of them then persuades other people, and gradually you extend that circle of concern.
 The hope is that we manage to reach the critical mass – about 25% of the population – while there is still time to alter the outcome.
-I become less optimistic as time goes by but I haven’t given up all hope of implementing that change.
+I haven’t given up all hope of implementing that change.

 ### Thank you for taking the time to speak to us George, and thanks for the work that you do!